ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 EDHOC message_3 is carried in the same message as the OSCORE enrollment request, as specified in {{RFC9668}}.
 The OSCORE enrollment request contains a CoAP POST to the /sen endpoint.
 This POST request includes the Content-Format option set to the value application/cose-c509-pkcs10, and the Accept option set to the value application/cose-c509-cert, indicating the support for CBOR-encoded objects.
-In response, the client receives the application/cose-c509-cert object which contains the certificate.
+In response, the client receives the application/cose-c509-cert object that contains the certificate.

 ~~~~~~~~~~~ aasvg